flenniken/statictea/docs/unicodes.md

 * [stringLen](#stringlen) &mdash; Return the number of unicode characters in the string (not bytes).
 * [githubAnchor](#githubanchor) &mdash; Convert the name to a github anchor name.
 * [bytesToString](#bytestostring) &mdash; Create a string from bytes in a buffer.
-* [parseHexUnicode16](#parsehexunicode16) &mdash; Return the unicode number given a 4 character unicode escape string like u1234.
+* [parseHexUnicode16](#parsehexunicode16) &mdash; Return the unicode code point given a 4 character unicode escape string like u1234.
-* [parseHexUnicode](#parsehexunicode) &mdash; Return the unicode number given a 4 or 8 character unicode escape string.
+* [parseHexUnicode](#parsehexunicode) &mdash; Return the unicode code point given a 4 or 8 character unicode escape string.
 * [codePointToString](#codepointtostring) &mdash; Convert a code point to a one character UTF-8 string.
 * [codePointsToString](#codepointstostring) &mdash; Convert a list of code points to a string.
 * [parseHexUnicodeToString](#parsehexunicodetostring) &mdash; Return a one character string given a 4 or 8 character unicode escape string.